-An ELTP, Coach or Teacher on Special Assignment who substitute teaches for a half day or more shall be compensated, in addition to regular pay, with a \$90.00 stipend per half day or more of substitute teaching.
-If the unit member is asked to substitute teach for more than one (1) hour and up to a one half day they shall be compensated with a stipend of \$45.00.
+An ELTP, Coach or Teacher on Special Assignment who substitute teaches for a half day or more will be compensated, in addition to regular pay, with a \$100.00 stipend per half day or more of substitute teaching.
+If the unit member is asked to substitute teach for more than one (1) hour and up to a one half day they will be compensated with a stipend of \$50.00.
 Substitute assignments pursuant to this section will be equitably distributed.